coderanger/kitchen-sync/README.md

 kitchen-sync
 ============

 Do you wish your test-kitchen runs were faster?
-Boy do I have the gem for you!
+Do I ever have the gem for you!

 kitchen-sync provides alternate file transfer implementations for test-kitchen, most of which are faster than the default, thus speeding up your test runs.